Ruth Veranna Goddard (1850-1925)

-Ruth (Goddard) … was a very popular singer.
-She married Mr. Harry Beaumont, who was for many years organist at St. Mary’s Church.
+Adeline remembers something of the Goddards ….
+“Ruth Goddard was a very popular singer.
+She married Mr. Harry Beaumont, who was for many years organist at St. Mary’s Church.”

-Ruth Veranna Goddard was the youngest child of John and Ruth Goddard, born at 11.20 am on January 22nd 1850, 20 minutes after the birth of her twin sister Mary. (the name Veranna/Verana can be traced back through mother Ruth’s family line).
+Ruth Veranna Goddard was the youngest child of John and Ruth Goddard, born at 11.20 am. on January 22nd 1850, 20 minutes after the birth of her twin sister Mary. (the name Veranna/Verana can be traced back through mother Ruth’s family line).

 The Goddard musical interests did not stop with the strong connections to the Ilkeston Brass Band.
 Ruth Veranna was ‘prior to her marriage the leading vocalist in the town, and took part in many of the best concerts in the neighbourhood’.

 Here, for example is Ruth Veranna, aged almost 15 …

 The readers were Mr. H. Tatham, Mr. Lissett, and the Revs W.W.
 Jubb and Barrat.
 Miss Long played a fantasia on the pianoforte, which was well-received.
 Miss Ruth Goddard and Miss Beetham also favoured the audience with songs during the evening.

 At a similar Penny Readings at the same venue …

 Nottingham Journal Oct 28th 1865.